malliwi88/SlideTex/Readme.md

 # SlideTex
-SlideTex is a full-stack latex editor for the web.
+SlideTex is a full-stack LaTeX editor for the web.
 Main target are presentations with the LaTeX beamer.

 The development of this application was made with a usability engineering process.